Police: Teen admits abandoning stolen SUV with dog inside, leaving pet to die

 "It's really sad," Klaren said.
 "I hope that he turns his life around. … I hope that this is rock bottom for him."

-GoGo joined Klaren's family in July 2020, soon after the death of a dog they had for 16 years.
+GoGo joined Klaren's family in January, after the death in July 2020 of a dog they had for 16 years.

-Now Klaren's two daughters, ages 4½ and 1, miss their family companion.
+Klaren's two daughters, ages 4½ and 1, miss their most recent family companion they knew for barely six months.
 "GoGo really loved them," she said.

 "Our older one knows we lost our first dog, and now she knows we lost GoGo," Klaren said.
 "We told her our first dog asked GoGo to play with her.
 Now they are playing together.
 She accepted that answer freely.